dcit202Andriod/DCIT-202-epic-minder-app-grp-38/README.md

 10949743(nkbiney): Implemented the functionality to delete tasks from the app.
 Developed the logic and UI elements for deleting tasks.
 Collaborated with the task management team to handle task deletion requests.
-Ensured proper data handling and database synchronization upon task deletion.
+Ensured proper data handling and database synchronization upon task .